Skip to main content

 Assess any hardware or resources required for the migration.

-• Infrastructure example: a customer required additional hardware to copy their on-prem data to the cloud.
-Their existing environment and infrastructure could not handle the workload required to fork data to on-prem and cloud.
+• Infrastructure example: a customer required additional hardware to copy their on-premises data to the cloud.
+Their existing environment and infrastructure could not handle the workload required to fork data to on-premises and cloud.

 • Resource issue example: A customer required additional hardware, They didn’t have people on site to receive the hardware and set it up, causing a long delay in our timeline.